Love hiking? Check out these trails in the City of Norton and the surrounding High Knob Region.

 Trail Notes: Technical terrain and multiple stream crossings.
 Check weather conditions before starting as water levels could be higher following a significant rainfall.
 Start your trek early enough to finish before sunset.
 Allow at least 3 hours to complete the trail.
 Multiple hikers have had to be rescued from this trail because they did not take proper precautions.

-Parking: Trailhead parking is also limited.
+Parking: Trailhead parking is limited.
 If the parking lot is full, please consider finding an alternate hike.
 There are plenty of other equally beautiful places to explore in this area.
 Be respectful of neighboring private property owners and of the trail.

-- Guest River Gorge: This 5.5-mile rails-to-trails gravel footpath travels along the Guest River to its confluence with the Clinch River.
+- Guest River Gorge: This 5.5-mile rails-trail gravel footpath travels along the Guest River to its confluence with the Clinch River.

 - Powell River Trail: This 1.7-mile rails-to-trails path meanders along the Powell River from Appalachia toward Big Stone Gap.
 Call the Town of Appalachia for more information.
 The trail will eventually link the towns of Appalachia and Big Stone Gap.

 Big Stone Gap Trails